mjg123/mjg123.github.io/_posts/2018-11-05-alpine-jdk11-images.md

 [Sasha Gerrand](https://github.com/sgerrand) maintains a [glibc package for Alpine Linux](https://github.com/sgerrand/alpine-pkg-glibc).
 If you add this package to an Alpine system, you will be able to run glibc-based applications - including any glibc-based JDK or JRE - WOW!

 This is how the [Alpine images](https://github.com/AdoptOpenJDK/openjdk-docker#supported-builds-and-build-types) are produced by [AdoptOpenJDK](https://adoptopenjdk.net/) - they _do not use_ a musl port of the JVM.
-In fact the JVM requires a few more packages to be added to a base Alpine image, so the total size of Alpine plus all the required libs, plus the glibc-compatibility layer is 52mb.
+The total size of Alpine plus the glibc-compatibility layer (and all the tools needed to install it) is 52mb.
 This is a lot bigger than the base Alpine image, but still a lot smaller than ubuntu, for example.

 For the most part you can just take one of the AdoptOpenJDK images and run your application as usual, enjoying the 100+ megabyte image size reduction.
 The largest component of your image is now likely to be the JDK.
 You _could_ stop here, but if you want even smaller images, read on...